kripod/MoneroGui.Net/README.md

     1. Download the latest release of the application, and then extract the archive into a directory
     2. Run 'MoneroGui.Net.exe' from the folder you have previously extracted the files to

+### Mac
+- __Minimum system requirements:__
+    - [Mono .NET Framework 3][]

+- __Instructions:__

+    1. Download the latest release of the application, and then extract the archive which contains the application
+    2. Launch 'MoneroX.app' by double-clicking on it
+        - Make sure that you [allow running unsigned applications](http://www.wikihow.com/Install-Software-from-Unsigned-Developers-on-a-Mac) on your system

 ### Linux
 - __Minimum system requirements:__
     - [Mono .NET Framework 3][] _(Package: mono-complete)_